 The plants studied are sexual organisms, because their female flowers only produce fruits and seeds after pollination.
 Until very recently it was unknown how pollen grains are transferred from the male flowers to the female flowers.
 In the absence of field observations of visiting insects which would act as a vector, I initially supposed that the female flowers would be pollinated by means of air currents, but in the course of the study I did not see any evidence for this supposition.
-However, it is now assumed that an insect like the bee Nomia men-January 24, 1991 at 1 p.m., De Wilde (pers. com.) observed that four individuals of that species frequently visited the flowers of one of the B. longipetiolata plants Mts, Gabon.
+However, it is now assumed that an insect like the bee Nomia mengonis Ckll.
+(Hymenoptera, Apoidea) acts as a vector, since very recently, on January 24, 1991 at 1 p.m., De Wilde (pers. com.) observed that four individuals of that species frequently visited the flowers of one of the B. longipetiolata plants preserved in the gathering De Wilde, Sosef & Van Nek 10195 from the Crystal Mts, Gabon.